soham-samanta/MS-Enage-IBS/README.md

 # IBS (Investigation Bureau Service)
-This Project is a part of Microsoft Engage 2022 Program.
-Submitted by [Soham Samanta](https://www.linkedin.com/in/soham-samanta-5732b41b5/) <br>
 <img src="/static/ms.png" alt="Micorsoft Engage Banner" height="75px">
 <ul>
     <li>Intern Engage is a program for engineering students across India graduating in 2024.
 It is designed to provide a platform for engineering students to accelerate their growth and foster industry-relevant skills through mentorship, coding challenges, workshops and networking opportunities.</li>